Charley Smith

-Charles William Smith (September 15, 1937 – November 29, 1994) was an American Major League Baseball third baseman.
+Charles William Smith (September 15, 1937 – November 29, 1994), born in Charleston, SC, was an American professional baseball third baseman.
+He played in Major League Baseball for the Los Angeles Dodgers, Philadelphia Phillies, Chicago White Sox, New York Mets, St. Louis Cardinals, New York Yankees, and Chicago Cubs from 1960 to 1969.

 Brooklyn Dodgers signee

 Smith was one of the last players to sign with the Brooklyn Dodgers before their move to Los Angeles.
 He was originally a shortstop, but switched over to third base in 1960 with the Spokane Indians.
 Over four seasons in their farm system, Smith batted .293 with 73 home runs and 330 runs batted in.
 He debuted with the Los Angeles Dodgers as a September call up in 1960.
 Though he went hitless in his major league debut, he had two RBIs.
 In eighteen games, he was 10-for-60 with five RBIs.

 In his first start of 1961, Smith took the St. Louis Cardinals' Curt Simmons to left center field for his first major league home run.
 He made his first major league start at short in the second game of an April 30 doubleheader with the Chicago Cubs, and committed a throwing error.